 However, if your property is unoccupied because of events that are a direct result of COVID-19, like, for example, a delayed repatriation when returning home from a holiday outside the UK or an extended hospital stay, we will look to be flexible with these terms and will not look to penalise you unfairly as a result of this.

-We will take a pragmatic approach to additional visitors that may be staying with you during the lockdown period, as specified by the Government.
+We will take a pragmatic approach to additional visitors that may be staying with you during the pandemic, as specified by the Government.

 We understand that some of our customers may require additional care and help during these unprecedented times and you will not need to contact us to let us know that you have additional long-stay guests.
-This advice is subject to change depending on the length of time that the current social distancing requirements are in place.
+This advice is subject to change depending on updates to government guidelines.

 Please note that some claims for theft may only be accepted if there is evidence of a break-in, so make sure you fully trust the person you’re allowing to stay in your home for free.
 Keep your home protected by showing your house guest how to ensure the property is secure, where the stopcock is, and any other information they may need to know.